alienmind/phronex/README.md

 - [x] ..
 (WORKED AROUND) Adding a new resource to the project does not work (worked around disabling this optional feature)
 - [x] ..
 (WORKED AROUND) When reassigning a resource to a project (changing the person), it works but there's a secondary toast with an unexpected error message.
 Needs to be investigated.
 - [x] ..
 (WORKED AROUND) If editing a budget through the chart, the slider does not get updated (F5 solves it)
+- [x] ..
+Adding a new category budget through the sliders does not work
 - [ ] ..
 Changing the category over the expense list does not work
 - [ ] ..
 Destroy buttons have lost their red style.
 There's some CSS mix-up
 - [ ] ..
 Reset demo data shows the iframe at a wrong size